beatgammit/node-coordinator/README.md

 References
 ==========

-This code was originally written by Larry Moore, <larmoor@gmail.com>, and the came from this address: <http://dhost.info/usngweb/help_usng.html>.
+This code was originally written by Larry Moore, <larmoor@gmail.com>, and came from this address: <http://dhost.info/usngweb/help_usng.html>.
 The code has undergone some changes (mostly formatting) in order to make it cleaner and to publish it to NPM.
+If there are any errors, they are probably my fault.

 For detailed information on the U.S. National Grid coordinate system, see <http://www.fgdc.gov/usng>